abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![Reflexivity](reflexivity.svg)

-So it's official - preorders are categories (sounds kinda obvious, especially after we also saw that orders can be reduced to sets and functions using (through the inclusion order) and sets and functions form a category at their own right).
+So it's official - preorders are categories (sounds kinda obvious, especially after we also saw that orders can be reduced to sets and functions using (through the inclusion order) and sets and functions form a category in their own right).

 And since partial orders and total orders are preorders too (as they obey those two laws), they are categories as well.

 Starting to compare the categories of preorders, and partial and linear orders to other categories, like the (quintessential) category of sets, immediately sets them apart.
 In other categories there can be *many different morphisms (arrows)* between two objects and in orders can have *at most one morphism*.
-That is, for two objects **a** **b** we either we have **a ≤ b** or we do not.
+That is, for two objects **a** **b** we either have **a ≤ b** or we do not.

 ![Orders compared to other categories](arrows_one_arrow.svg)